kennethc/kennethc.github.io/_posts/2018-03-28-fibonacci-closure.md

 After a bit more thinking, I finally came to a [solution][fib-closure].
 I needed the "0, 1" seed, I needed a place to store a deferred sequence, and I needed a place to store the next sequence.
 I needed 4 variables to store a rolling sequence: I needed 2 of them to be my buffer and seed, I needed 1 before my buffer to serve as a deferred return value, and I needed to calculate the next sequence after my seed.

-If I initialise my starting state to be "0, 0, 1, 0", during every iteration, I will shift all my values to the left (the "rolling" mechanism), calculate the next sequence based of the values in my buffer, and return the left-most value.
+If I initialise my starting state to be "0, 0, 1, 0", during every iteration, I will calculate the next sequence based on the values in my buffer, shift all my values to the left (the "rolling" mechanism), and return the left-most value.
 This is visualised in the table below:

 | return | buffer | buffer | compute | output |
 |:------:|:------:|:------:|:-------:|:------:|